sabersingh/HTTPWiFiConnect/README.md

 # HTTPWiFiConnect
-Arduino library which allows you to connect to a WiFi network using HTTP GET requests.
+Instead of hard coding your WiFi credential you can use HTTPWiFiConnect Arduino library which allows you to connect to a WiFi network using HTTP GET requests.
+This library works similar to ConfigManager.